 Elector Organizations & Endorsements

-An elector organization is an organization that endorses or intends to endorse a candidate, or candidates, in general local elections and that files endorsement documents with the local Chief Election Officer.
+An elector organization is an organization that endorses or intends to endorse a candidate, or candidates, in general local election and by-elections and that files endorsement documents with the local Chief Election Officer.
 Elector organizations may be referred to as "civic political parties".

 An elector organization must have a membership of at least 50 eligible electors (resident and/or non-resident property electors) at the time it submits endorsement documents to the local Chief Election Officer, and the organization must not be disqualified from endorsing a candidate under the Local Government Act, Local Elections Campaign Financing Act or any other Act.